MelSumner/ember-a11y-roadmap/rfc-research/router/ideas-and-experiments.md

 ### Experiment: Setting "container" focus
 - Body element focus: Setting focus on the `<body>` element DID move the focus, but it didn't read out the new page content as we desired.
 - first div in the body: this also moved the focus but nothing was read out in the screen reader.
 - Setting focus on an element that we know changed in the routes: **This worked.** The screen reader read out the new content.
-In this case, we focused on the h1 for each page.
-However this only worked when we wrapped the code to set focus in a setTimeout function.
+In this case, we focused on the h1 for each page. _However, this only worked when we wrapped the code to set focus in a setTimeout function._

 This Worked (in application.js):
 ```js